demonialistik/esphome_addressable_light_digital_display/README.md

 In this case, for each digit, LEDs are connected in the sequence of `BAFEDCG`.
 The green and blue wires are for data, starting from right to left.
 ```
+if you want to use "ABCDEFG" in order, you have to follow this order for wiring.
       A
      ---
   F |   | B